jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 Editing: "We said that the scene is the correct unit of study.
 If you understand the scene, you understand the play or movie.
 When the problem posited by the scene is over, the scene is over.
 A lot of times in movies you want to get out of the scene before the problem is over and have it answered in the next scene, as a matter of fact.
 Why?
 So that the audience will follow you.
 They, you will remember, want to know what happens next." page 64

 What drama is good for: "[Frank Captra] wants to tell a story, which is the nature of the dramatic art—to tell a story.
 That's all it's good for.
 People have tried for centuries to use drama to change people's lives, to influence, to comment, to express themselves.
 It doesn't work.
 It might be nice if it worked for those things, but it doesn't.
 The only thing the dramatic form is good for is telling a story." page 64-65

+# How to See the Matrix

+Let's start by reading some of On Directing Film straight from Mamet.
+We'll talk about what this means to real-life afterwards.
+Just keep note what a writer has to discard and keep, to create a worthy product.

+"There was a newspaper review lately of a book about the career of a novelist who went to Hollywood and tried to succeed at writing screenplays.
+He was deluded, the reviewer said, in this pursuit—how could he have hoped to succeed as a screenwriter when he was nearly blind!

+The reviewer exhibited a profound ignorance of the craft of screenwriting.
+One does not have to be able to see to write films; one has to be able to imagine.

+There is a wonderful book called _The Profession of the Stage Director_, by Georgi Tovstonogov, who writes that a director may fall into one of the deepest pits by rushing immediately to visual or pictorial solutions.

+This statement influenced and aided me greatly in my career as a stage director; and, subsequently, in my work as a screenwriter.
+If one understands _what the scene means_, and stages that, Mr. Tovstonogov was saying, one will be doing one's job for both the author and the viewer.
+If one rushes, first, into a pretty, or pictorial, or even descriptive staging, one may be hard-pressed to integrate that staging into the logical progression of the play.
+And, fiirther, while so hard-pressed, and while working to include the pretty picture, one will undoubtedly become wedded to its eventual inclusion, to the detriment of the piece as a whole.

+This concept was also stated by Hemingway as, "Write the story, take out all the good lines, and see if it still works."

+My experience as a director, and as a dramatist, is this: the piece is moving in proportion to how much the author can leave out.

+A good writer gets better only by learning to _cut_, to remove the ornamental, the descriptive, the narrative, and _especially _the deeply felt and meaningful.
+What remains?
+The story remains.
+What is the story?
+The story is the _essential progression ojincidents_ that occur to the hero in pursuit of his one goal.

+The point, as Aristotle told us, is what happens to the hero . . . not what happens to the writer.

+One does not have to be able to see to write such a story.
+One has to be able to think."

+This process of learning to leave out the deeply personal, heartfelt, to learn to cut to the problem and solution a person is applying to that problem is a microcosm of the story of life.
+Life does the same thing via evolution.
+It gives lifeforms many variations, and through the story of life, see which ones need to be cut out/naturally selected, to continue the story.

+And human life is the same.
+Every confict, failure, war, invasion, invention, discovery, revolution, is humanity cutting to the essential progression of incidents.

+The art and spectacle of life, the corporate meetings, aristocractic lifestyles, palaces, banquets and balls, all that bullshit, is like a single story, what life is cutting out via conflict.

+Life is a writer.
+And it writes with its lifeforms.
+Here's how it plays out for humanity.
+Seeing this truth, means seeing behind the stage and looking into how the magic happens.